reethd/Employee-Tracker/README.md

 ## Installation

 In order for this application to function properly, make sure that you have nodejs and mysql properly installed.
-Then, navigate to the directory that you have cloned this repository into and log into mysql by entering 'mysql -u root -p>' Once logged in, enter 'source ./db/schema.sql' and 'source ./db/seeds.sql'.
-These will eestablish the initial database.
+Then, navigate to the directory that you have cloned this repository into and log into mysql by entering 'mysql -u root -p' Once logged in, enter 'source ./db/schema.sql' and 'source ./db/seeds.sql'.
+These will establish the initial database.
 You can then enter 'npm i' to install all dependencies and run the application by entering 'npm start'.

 ## Usage